 Seborrheic keratosis, called SK for short, is incredibly common in adult patients.
 Most days in dermatology we will see hundreds (if not thousands) of these.

 Appearance-wise they can be various shades of color, most commonly white to brown or gray.
 They are flaky and scaly, and often have an appearance like they have been stuck on the skin and could literally be peeled off, removing them.
-They can develop just about anywhere on the body.
+Seborrheic keratoses are harmless, noncancerous (benign), and can develop just about anywhere on the body.
 SKs start to arise in adulthood and multiply in number as our birthdays multiply, increasing with age.